-The ability to fully understand, appreciate and utilize the new Facebook pixel is what separates the effective marketers from the struggling ones.
+The ability to fully understand, appreciate and utilize the new The Facebook pixel helps advertisers track events that occur on their website and reach people who performed those events with ads. is what separates the effective marketers from the struggling ones.
 Most are overwhelmed by the concept and run for the hills.
 Those who dig in are rewarded…

 Look, I don’t blame those who are overwhelmed.
 The new pixel is confusing, and I’m speaking for the advanced marketers who have figured it out.
 My goal is to help cut through the confusion to lead you to the reward.